fp7mplane/protocol-ri/doc/protocol-spec.md

 ![Simple mPlane architecture with a supervisor](./simple-architecture.png)

 The set of components which respond to specifications from a single supervisor is referred to as an mPlane __domain__.
-Domain membership is also determined by the issuer of the certificates identifying the clients, components, and supervisor, as detailed [below](#access-control-in-https).
-Since a supervisor allows the aggregation of control, in the general case it implements access control based on the identity information provided by the session protocol (HTTPS, WSS, or SSH).
-And since the logic for aggregating control and data for a given application is very specific to that application, there is no _generic_ supervisor implementation provided with the mPlane Reference Implementation.
+Domain membership is also determined by the issuer of the certificates identifying the clients, components, and supervisor, as detailed in {{access-control-in-https}}.
 Within a given domain, each client and component connects to only one supervisor.
-Underlying measurement components and clients may indeed participate in multiple domains, but these are separate entities from the point of view of the platform.
+Underlying measurement components and clients may indeed participate in multiple domains, but these are separate entities from the point of view of the architecture.
 Interdomain measurement is supported by federation among supervisors: a local supervisor delegates measurements in a remote domain to that domain's supervisor, as shown in the figure below.

 ![Federation between supervisors](./federation-architecture.png)

+In addition to capability composition and specification decomposition, supervisors are responsible for client and component registration and authentication, as well as access control based on  identity information provided by the session protocol (HTTPS, WSS, or SSH) in the general case.

+Since the logic for aggregating control and data for a given application is very specific to that application, note that there is no _generic_ supervisor implementation provided with the mPlane Reference Implementation.

-## Reasoner
+### Reasoner

 Within an mPlane domain, a special client known as a __reasoner__ may control automated or semi-automated iteration of measurements, working with a supervisor to iteratively run measurements using a set of components to perform root cause analysis.
 While the reasoner is key to the mPlane project, it is architecturally merely another client, though it will often be colocated with a supervisor for implementation convenience.

-## External Interfaces to mPlane Entities
+### External Interfaces to mPlane Entities

 The mPlane protocol specified in this document is designed for the exchange of control messages in in an iterative measurement process, and the retrieval low volumes of highly aggregated data, primarily that leads to decisions about subsequent measurements and/or a final determination.